 Parliamentary Consultancy Business License in Dubai

 Dubai's position as a global hub for professional services makes it one of the most strategically sound locations to establish a parliamentary consultancy practice in the Middle East.
-This guide covers everything you need to know about obtaining a Parliamentary Consultancy Business Licence (Activity Code 7020.91) at Dubai South Business Hub Free Zone, from setup costs and compliance requirements to market opportunity and ownership rights.
+This guide covers everything you need to know about obtaining a Parliamentary Consultancy Business License (Activity Code 7020.91) at Dubai South Business Hub Free Zone, from setup costs and compliance requirements to market opportunity and ownership rights.

 Dubai's Market Context for Parliamentary Consultancy